-Fuel (Liquid Petroleum, Gasoline, Diesel)
+Fuel(Liquid Petroleum, Gasoline, Diesel)

-The Pursuit runs on unleaded gasoline.
-Liquid propane (LP) gas is required to operate the range, oven, water heater, and furnace: The refrigerator may be powered by either LP gas or electricity.
+The Swinger and Cruise Master run on unleaded gasoline or diesel fuel.
+Liquid propane (LP) gas is required to operate the range, oven, water heater, and furnace.
+The refrigerator may be powered by either LP gas or electricity.

 A generator is an optional feature.
 On a gasoline-powered motor home, the generator runs on gasoline from the same automotive fuel tank that supplies the engine.
+On a diesel-powered unit, you will have a generator that runs on LP gas or one that runs on diesel fuel taken from the automotive fuel tank.